 Many parents and families may be wondering how to talk to their children about horrific events that sometimes happen in our world.
-Hearing about the recent tragic event in Florida may have left your child with a number of questions or feelings of anxiety.
+Hearing about the recent tragic event in Texas may have left your child with a number of questions or feelings of anxiety.
 Although many families try to shield their children from media coverage, children of any age can hear about events from peers or others in the community.
-If you need to have a conversation with your child about such an event, consider the following tips to help guide your discussion.
+If you need to have a conversation with your child about such an event, consider the following guidance from National Association of School Psychologists https://www.nasponline.org/ to help guide your discussion.

-If you need more information or support, the Child Psychologists at Child and Family Development are happy to help.
+If you need more information or support, the Psychologists and Counselors at Child and Family Development www.childandfamilydevelopment.com are here to help.